zenon70/rocketprogram.github.io/README.md

 - tidally locked moons do not gyrate properly. they are simply flagged as 'tidally locked' in the code, and behave accordingly.

-- surface features such as mountains and valleys are not simulated.
+- surface terrain such as mountains and valleys are not simulated.

 ## design choices